Types of Indian Defence Awards

 The Gallantry Awards are again categorized into two main categories - those given for gallantry in the face of enemy and those given for gallantry displayed in situations other than in the face of enemy.

-Param Vir Chakra is the highest honour given to military personnel for display of courage and bravery.
-Maha Vir Chakra is the second highest honour given to military personnel for a brave deed on land, at sea or in the air.
-Vir Chakra ranks third in terms of position in Gallantry awards and is awarded to military personnel who have defended their countries in times of need.
-Sena Medal is given to army men and it is a circular silver medal with a bayonet pointing upwards.
-Nao Sena Medal is exclusively presented to the navy personnel and it is a circular silver medal with the naval crest on the obverse.
-Vayu Sena Medal was established by the President of India on 17th June 1960 and is awarded to the Indian Air Force "in recognition of such individual acts of exceptional devotion to duty or courage as have special significance for the Air Force."
+Awards for gallantry in the face of enemy comprises of the prestigious awards like Param Vir Chakra, Maha Vir Chakra, Vir Chakra and Sena Medals namely, Nao Sena and Vayu Sena Medals.
+Param Vir Chakra is the highest honor given to military personnel for the display of courage and bravery.
+Maha Vir Chakra is the second highest honor given to military personnel for a brave deed on land or sea or air.
+Vir Chakra ranks third in terms of position in the list of Gallantry Awards and is awarded to military personnel, who have defended their country in times of need.
+Sena Medal is given to army men.
+It is a circular silver medal with a bayonet pointing upwards.
+Nao Sena Medal is a circular silver medal, with a naval crest on the obverse, exclusively presented to the navy personnel.
+Vayu Sena Medal was established by the President of India on 17th of June, 1960 and is awarded to the Indian Air Force in recognition of such individual acts of exceptional devotion to duty or courage, as having special significance to the Air Force.